How to add 3D Animated Wallpapers to the Windows 10 Desktop

 First, check out Space Journey 3D to add awesome 3D space animations to the desktop.
 Press the Download button beside Space Journey 3D to save the setup.
 Then click the setup wizard to add the program to Windows and launch the software.
 When you have it up and running, it adds mystifying 3D wormholes to the desktop as shown directly below.

-To select alternative wallpapers, right-click the Animated Wallpaper icon in the system tray and select Settings to open the window directly below.
+To select alternative wallpapers, right-click the Live Wallpaper icon in the system tray and select Settings to open the window directly below.
 There you can choose some alternative effects by clicking the thumbnails.
 Directly below those, you can select a time period for each of the wallpapers to remain on the desktop for before switching to another space background.

 There are a few customization options you can select from this window.
 For example, drag the Flying Speed bar further right to speed up the 3D space effect.
 Or click the Color Scheme drop-down menu to choose alternative colors for the wallpapers.
 Press the OK button to apply the settings.